Senate panel takes a step toward ending Sen. Tuberville’s blockade of military nominations

 Almost 400 military nominations are in limbo, and the number is growing, due to Tuberville’s blanket hold on confirmations and promotions for senior military officers.
 Despite bipartisan outrage and pressure from members of his own party, the Alabama senator has dug in as he fights the Pentagon to end its abortion policy.
 It’s a stance that has left key national security positions unfilled and military families with an uncertain path forward.

-“There has been a lot of negativity and dysfunction in the Senate these days, but Senator Tuberville has singlehandedly brought the Senate to a new low,” Senate Majority Leader Chuck Schumer said at the committee meeting.
+“There has been a lot of negativity and dysfunction in the Senate these days, but Senator Tuberville has singlehandedly brought the Senate to a new low,” Senate Majority Leader Chuck Schumer said at the Senate Rules Committee meeting where the resolution was approved.

-The Senate Rules Committee voted 9-7 to approve a resolution that would allow the Senate to confirm groups of military nominees at once for the remainder of the congressional term.
+The panel voted 9-7 to approve a resolution that would allow the Senate to confirm groups of the military nominees at once for the remainder of the congressional term.
 The Senate has traditionally confirmed large batches of military officers together, but that process can be upended by just one senator who objects.

 The resolution will now head to the Senate floor for a vote, where Democrats will need at least nine Republican votes for passage.
 While Republicans on the rules panel opposed the measure, arguing that the move could erode the powers of the minority in the Senate, some have signaled they might change their minds if Tuberville does not drop the holds before then.